cedarstudios/cedarmaps-react-native-sdk/README.md

   <img src="http://api.cedarmaps.com/docs/img/cedarmaps-api.png" width="500"/>
 </a>

-# CedarMasp SDK for React Native
+# DEPRECATED: CedarMasp SDK for React Native

+This SDK is no longer supported and won't be updated anymore.

 ## What is CedarMaps?